RenatoDourad0/Project_TrybeTunes/README.md

 ### The project

-In this project I developed a single page aplication using React, it is called TrybeTunes and it's users are capable of play songs from the most varied bands and artists, create a list of favorite songs and edit the profile.
+In this project I developed a single page application using React.
+It is called TrybeTunes and it's users are capable of play songs from the most varied bands and artists, create a list of favorite songs and edit the profile.
 Some of it's main features are:

 - Login
 - Search for a band or artist